-Wai Kai Hale Club members already have limited access to the lagoon in compliance with governmental COVID-19 restrictions.
-The permits we had hoped to obtain in January are still pending, so we are now hopeful approvals will occur in time to allow the facility to be completed in 2023.
+Wai Kai Hale Club members already have access to the lagoon.
 Once the first phase of Wai Kai opens, residents will be allowed to drive, bike and walk further west on Keone‘ula Blvd, but until active construction is done, access to areas around the lagoon will continue to be restricted.

 In 2017, we announced our vision for the retail commercial component, and a decision was made to keep our focus on the non-residential pieces of our project.
 In 2018 work on the Wai Kai Trail around the lagoon began, and we were negotiating with buyers interested in building the first hotel at Hoakalei as well as looking to adjust the first phase of the retail component to better match the marketplace.
 We applied for and obtained approval of some of the permits to allow us to proceed.
 Then came spring 2020 and the pandemic.
-We had a hard decision to make about whether we move forward with our plans and continue to seek the remaining necessary permits.
+Because of the increasing uncertainty in retail developments, which were exacerbated by the Covid-19 pandemic, Haseko elected to phase retail development and focus on the outdoor recreational components around the Lagoon.
 We believe building Wai Kai is a good investment in the future of Hawai‘i.
-As for possible delays in the future – we are eager to proceed, but mindful that we can only move as quickly as we are allowed.

-Homeowner Association fees are not affected by the addition of the first phase of Wai Kai.
 The HRCA fee paid by Hoakalei homeowners covers their proportionate share of the costs of maintaining all association-owned property (i.e., landscaping along major roadways, parks, etc.).
 HRCA fees also cover less visible items, such as drainage structures, retaining walls, and insurance that only benefit Hoakalei resort members (including residents) as part of the community’s required infrastructure.
-In the future, once development is complete and ownership of the Lagoon and other amenities are turned over to HRCA, the cost to maintain those will be included in the monthly HRCA fee.
-As each commercial and resort component is annexed into HRCA, they each will also pay fees to HRCA too.
+In the future, once development is complete and ownership of various amenities are turned over to HRCA, the cost to maintain those will be included in the monthly HRCA fee.
+Each commercial and resort component that is annexed into HRCA will also pay fees to HRCA.

 If all goes well, we are targeting a 2022 grand opening for this first phase of Wai Kai, and hope to finished with the permanent Wai Kai Hale Club in 2023.
 We also anticipate completing a portion of the Wai Kai Trail around the west side of the lagoon by that point in time.
 We don’t have any further details or a schedule for the remaining components of our project yet.

 A fitness pavilion and pools with jetted spa are among the amenities planned at the permanent Wai Kai Hale Club.
-The permits we had hoped to obtain in January are still pending, so we are now hopeful approvals will occur in time to allow the facility to be completed in 2023.
+Construction permits are being reviewed by the City.
+We do not have a start or completion date, as the permits we had hoped to obtain are still pending.

 The street connecting the guard shack to the beach is Laukapuna Street, which runs down the middle of an area that is not yet built.
 Access to Laukapuna will remain blocked off until it is no longer in the middle of an active construction site.